 The list set out above is not intended to be exhaustive as it would be impossible to list the many and varied retail uses that exist.
 There will also be mixed uses.
 However, it is intended to be a guide for authorities as to the types of uses that Government considers for this purpose to be discount.

 The list below sets out the types of uses that the Government does not consider to be retail use for the purpose of this discount.

 1. Hereditaments that are being used for the provision of the following services to visiting members of the public:

-- Financial services (such as: banks, building societies, cash points, bureaux de change, payday lenders, betting shops, pawn brokers)
+- Financial services (such as: banks, building societies, cash points, bureaux de change, payday lenders, short-term loan providers)

 - Medical services (such as: vets, dentists, doctors, osteopaths, chiropractors)

 - Professional services (such as: solicitors, accountants, insurance agents/ financial advisers, tutors) − Post office sorting offices